micronaut-projects/micronaut-test/README.md

     MathService mathService // Dependency injection is used to supply the system under test

     @Unroll
-    void "should compute #num times 4"() { // This is the test case. #num will be replaces by the values defined in the where: block
+    void "should compute #num times 4"() { // This is the test case. #num will be replaced by the values defined in the where: block
         when:
         def result = mathService.compute(num)